Datadog Documentation

 The Strategy

-Design for information clarity, search efficiency, and user control
+Designing for clarity, search efficiency, and control

 The Solution

-A redesigned documentation hub built for clarity, scale, and ease of use
+The documentation hub was redesigned for clarity, scale, and ease of use across a rapidly growing content ecosystem.

 The Impact